Homogeneous projective varieties with semi-continuous rank function

 (a) The set $X(\lambda)$ of highest weight vectors is dense in $V(\lambda)$.

-(b) All non-zero vectors of $V$ are highest weight vectors with respect to some choice of a Borel subgroup of $G$,
+(b) All non-zero vectors of $V$ are highest weight vectors with respect to some choice of a Borel subgroup of $G$.

 (c) $G$ acts transitively on $\PP(V)$.\end{lemma} \begin{coro} Let $V$ be an effective fundamental HW-dense $G$-module.
-Then $(G, V)$ is isomorphic to $(\Sp(V), V)$, $(\SL(V), V)$ or $(\SL(V),V^*)$.\end{coro} Now, we formulate Propositions~\ref{Lh3},~\ref{Lh2} announced at the beginning of Section~\ref{Sgm}.
+Then $(G, V)$ is isomorphic to $(\Sp(V), V)$, $(SL(V), V)$ or $(SL(V),V^*)$.\end{coro} Now, we formulate Propositions~\ref{Lh3},~\ref{Lh2} announced at the beginning of Section~\ref{Sgm}.

-\begin{prop} Assume that $V(\lambda)$ is tame.
+\begin{prop} Assume that $V(\lambda)$ is rs-continuous.
 Then $h(\lambda)<3$.\end{prop} \begin{prop} Let $\lambda_1, \lambda_2\in\Lambda$ be non-zero weights.
-Assume that $V(\lambda_1+\lambda_2)$ is 2-tame.
-Then both $V(\lambda_1), V(\lambda_2)$ are HW-dense.\end{prop} The proof of Propositions~\ref{Lh3},~\ref{Lh2} is presented below in this subsection.
-Corollary~\ref{Cfew} and Proposition~\ref{Lh2} immediately imply the following proposition. \begin{prop} Assume that $V(\lambda)$ is an effective 2-tame module and $h(\lambda)=2$.
-Then $(G, V(\lambda))$ appears in the following list: (here $\frak{sl}(V), \frak{sp}(V)$ denote the adjoint modules of the corresponding groups).\end{prop} All modules listed in Proposition~\ref{Llist} are tame.
-Cases 1) and 4) of Lemma~\ref{Llist} are known to be tame.
-Cases 2), 3) have the same secant varieties as case 1), and hence are also tame.
-Cases 5) and 6) are tame due to~\cite{Kaji-SecAdjVar}.
-Therefore Proposition~\ref{Llist} explicitly lists all non-fundamental tame modules.
+Assume that $V(\lambda_1+\lambda_2)$ is 2-continuous.
+Then both $V(\lambda_1), V(\lambda_2)$ are HW-dense.\end{prop} Proofs of Propositions~\ref{Lh3},~\ref{Lh2} are presented below in this subsection.
+Corollary~\ref{Cfew} and Proposition~\ref{Lh2} immediately imply the following proposition. \begin{prop} Assume that $V(\lambda)$ is an effective 2-continuous module and $h(\lambda)=2$.
+Then $(G, V(\lambda))$ appears in the following list: (here $\mathfrak{sl}(V), \mathfrak{sp}(V)$ denote the adjoint modules of the corresponding groups).\end{prop} All modules listed in Proposition~\ref{Llist} are rs-continuous.
+Cases 1) and 4) of Lemma~\ref{Llist} are known to be rs-continuous.
+Cases 2), 3) have the same secant varieties as case 1), and hence are also rs-continuous.
+Cases 5) and 6) are rs-continuous due to~\cite{Kaji-SecAdjVar}.
+Therefore Proposition~\ref{Llist} explicitly lists all non-fundamental rs-continuous modules.